 The Company has not yet prepared social responsibility reports in accordance with the framework of the Global Reporting Initiative (GRI).
-However, the Company has prepared Sustainability Development Reports as part of Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report) in the topic of "3.
+However, the Company has prepared Sustainability Development Reports in accordance with the SET Sustainability Report Guide which disclosed as part of Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report) in the topic of "3.
 Business Sustainability Development".